TerroR75/TerroR75/README.md

 ### Hi there 👋
-I'm Kamil and I'm a self-taught developer.
-My <br>🌱 I’m currently learning JS, HTML, CSS, Node.js, Express and Git.
+I'm Kamil and I'm a self-taught developer. <br>🌱 I’m currently learning JS, HTML, CSS, Node.js, Express and Git.
 Also I'm interested<br>in learning C# and Python.<br>

 ## 🌐 Socials: